theacodes/blog.thea.codes/srcs/building-a-stateless-api-proxy.md

 date: 2019-05-23
 legacy_url: yes
 description: How to make an access-limiting proxy for any API
-hidden: true
 ---

-> WHOA.
-THIS POST IS A WORK IN PROGRESS.
-PLEASE DON'T SHARE YET.

 Web APIs are lots of fun.
 However, things can get tricky when it comes to granting *other* applications access to your data on a specific service.